 Laundromats

 Cost: $1.25 to wash + $1.25 to dry (you can hang dry at home for free, of course).
+Soap is sold on-site – a packet of detergent for a small single load of laundry is about $0.25 – $0.50 USD.

 Come to a laundromat to wash + dry your own clothes.
-Laundromats in Southeast Asia have new equipment, a fair price, the place is clean, and they can actually be a chill place to hangout.
+Laundromats in SE Asia have new equipment, a fair price, the place is clean, and they can actually be a chill place to hangout.
 Massage chairs have been spotted at these laundromats – awesome!

 Fun Fact